 The following will be accepted as proof of intent to establish California residence for tuition purposes:

-- State and federal tax returns with W-2 forms (CA Form 540 preferred)
+- California state income tax return and federal income tax returns (CA Tax Form 540 preferred)

 - Automobile registration in California